Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @subsubsection occt_algorithms_8_3_2 DRAW

-For the usage of the Partition algorithm in DRAW the command *bsplit* is implemented.
-Similarly to the *bbuild* command (for the usage of the General Fuse algorithm) the *bsplit* command should be used after the Pave Filler is filled.
+The command *bsplit* implements the Splitter algorithm in DRAW.
+Similarly to the *bbuild* command for the General Fuse algorithm, the *bsplit* command should be used after the Pave Filler is filled.
 ~~~~~
 # s1 s2 s3 - objects
 # t1 t2 t3 - tools